 The challenge that currently faces marketing technology is definitely not an inability to measure – but instead lie in finding the ‘right’ things to measure.
 Obviously, activity metrics – such as how much you spent and how many impressions you generated – are easiest to collect and understand, and heavily embedded in PR.
 But measuring the right outcomes (not just the ones that measure what you’ve done, but the ones that measure the difference it has made) mean you’ve really done the thinking about what you’re trying to achieve.

 One of the elephants in the room of marketing technology is that paid channels provide their own rules by which you measure how good they are.
 Many of these tools are still great for understanding outcomes – Google’s attribution modelling, for example, can provide an opportunity to tie a range of outcomes (or ‘touchpoints’) to sales conversion.
 However, if you haven’t done the thinking about what your outcomes should look like, you’re letting someone else determine what your focus should be.

 Government doesn’t always get it right – but when you have to justify beyond the bottom line, you’re forced to look more closely at how to articulate and demonstrate the link between what you’ve done and the impact you’ve created.
 That’s how we should get called to account for what we’ve done – and our political leaders too.

-——— Jonathan Oldershaw is a Director at Madano, sister company of NATIONAL Public Relations
+——— Jonathan Oldershaw is a Vice-President, Insights and Intelligence at Madano, sister company of NATIONAL Public Relations